zhingoll/Issue-Assigner-BaaS/README.md

 # Issue-Assigner
-A plugin for automatic allocation of issues in the repository
+A plugin for automatic assignment of issues in the repository